The Old School House

 A further entry on December 11th:

 "Mrs Webb paid a visit to the school, reprimanded two of the girls for bad conduct in church the day before....
-Asked the names of the children who had attended the most regularly and shown the most attention and good manners
+Asked the names of the children who had attended the most regularly and shown the most attention and good conduct"

 Extracts have also been taken from the School Logs made during WW1, which show the impact of the war on the school and community.
 Just click here to view.